On the trivializability of rank-one cocycles with an invariant field of projective measures: The groups and

 Following \cite{BFMS:Unpub}, for $1 \leq m \leq n$ we denote by $W_c^m\leq G_c$ the subgroup fixing the vectors $e_{m+1},\cdots,e_n$ and similarly we consider $W_r^m = W_c^m \cap G_r$.
 It is immediate to verify that we have the following isomorphisms

 For $1 \leq m \leq n$, the subgroups $W_r^m<G_r$ and $W_r^m,W_c^m <G_c$ are called \emph{standard} subgroups.
-By \cite[Proposition 2.4]{BFMS:Unpub}, the standard subgroups of both $G_r$ and $G_c$ are non-compact, connected, almost simple and closed.
-Additionally any other subgroup of either $G_r$ or $G_c$ with such properties must be conjugated to a standard subgroup.
+By \cite[Proposition 2.4]{BFMS:Unpub}, the standard subgroups of both $G_r$ and $G_c$ are non-compact, connected, almost simple, closed and generated by unipotent elements.
+Additionally any other non-compact, connected, almost simple, closed subgroup of either $G_r$ or $G_c$ generated by unipotent elements must be conjugate to a unique standard subgroup.
 The importance of standard subgroups relies on the fact that they completely characterize totally geodesic subspaces of either $\bbH^n_{\bbR}$ or $\bbH^n_{\bbC}$.
-More precisely by \cite[Proposition 2.3]{BFMS:Unpub} any totally geodesic submanifold of $\bbH^n_{\bbC}=K_c \backslash G_c$ (respectively of $\bbH^n_{\bbR}=K_r \backslash G_r$) with real dimension greater or equal than $2$ must be of the form $K\backslash KWg$, where $K$ is the maximal compact subgroup $K_c$ (respectively $K_r$) and $g$ is an element of the group $G_c$ (respectively $G_r$).
+More precisely by \cite[Proposition 2.3]{BFMS:Unpub} any totally geodesic submanifold of $\bbH^n_{\bbC}=K_c \backslash G_c$ (respectively of $\bbH^n_{\bbR}=K_r \backslash G_r$) with real dimension greater than or equal to $2$ must be of the form $K\backslash KWg$, where $K$ is the maximal compact subgroup $K_c$ (respectively $K_r$), $W$ is a standard subgroup and $g$ is an element of the group $G_c$ (respectively $G_r$).

 We conclude this short overview about hyperbolic spaces talking about the \emph{chain geometry} of the boundary at infinity $\partial_\infty \bbH^n_{\bbC}$.
 The latter can be identified with the boundary sphere $\bbS^{2n-1}$ in the ball model.
 We call a $m$-\emph{plane} of $\bbH^n_{\bbC}$ a totally geodesic holomorphic subspace associated to a standard subgroup conjugated to $W^m_c<G_c$.
-When $m=1$, we are going to talk about \emph{complex geodesics}.
+A $1$-plane is a \emph{complex geodesic}.
 Similarly, a $k$-\emph{chain} is the boundary of a $k$-plane viewed as a subset of the boundary at infinity $\partial_\infty \bbH^n_{\bbC}$.
-When $k=1$ we are going to talk simply about \emph{chains}.
+When $k=1$, we simply refer to \emph{chains}.
 Two distinct points $\xi,\eta \in \partial_\infty \bbH^n_{\bbC}$ determine a unique chain $C_{\xi,\eta}$ and two chains can be either disjoint or meet exactly in one point.
 We denote by $\mathcal{C}_1$ the (homogeneous) space parametrizing the pair $(C,\eta)$, where $C$ is a chain and $\eta \in C$.
 If we denote by $(\bbH^n_{\bbC})^{(2)}$ the set of pairs of distinct points, it should be clear that there exists a natural map

 \begin{deft} Let $\varphi:\partial_\infty \bbH^n_{\bbC} \rightarrow \partial_\infty \bbH^n_{\bbC}$ be a Borel measurable map.
 We say that the map $\varphi$ is \emph{chain preserving} if it is essentially injective (and hence it induces a well-defined measurable map $\varphi^{(2)}$ on $(\bbH^n_{\bbC})^{(2)}$) and there exists map $\psi:\mathcal{C}_1 \rightarrow \mathcal{C}_1$ such that the following diagram commutes